Citizen-Knowledge-Graph/console/README.md

 npm run build
 ```

 Serve `index.html` with a local server.
-For instance via `npx http-server`, `python3 -m http.server` or a built-in server of your IDE.
+For instance via `npx http-server`, `python3 -m http.server` or the built-in server of your IDE.

 ## Feature ideas:
 - Backend can be switched out: in-browser session (default), remote triplestore, local java server, etc.